StarCrusher96/Kerbal-Star-Systems-2/README.md

   - [GitHub](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/releases)
        - Download KSS2_Core.
 Unzip and drop the contents of the zip package onto GameData
        - Download the desired KSS2 system.
 Unzip and drop the contents of the zip package onto GameData
+       - Volumetric EVE is natively supported.
+If you do not have Volumetric EVE, then you will need to download (add download link and add words)
   * The `KSS2`-folder should look like this.